swisskyrepo/PayloadsAllTheThings/Methodology_and_enumeration.md

 • -T4 defines the timing for the task (options are 0-5 and higher is faster)
 ```

-* List all the subdirectories with DirBuster or GoBuster
+* List all the subdirectories and files

+Using DirBuster or GoBuster
 ```
 ./gobuster -u http://buffered.io/ -w words.txt -t 10
 -u url